A note on twisted Dirac operators on closed surfaces: Proof of the main Theorems

 By the main result of \cite{MR1714341} we know that on a two-dimensional manifold the zero-set of twisted eigenspinors is discrete.
-In the following we will make use of the energy-momentum tensor \(T^E(X,Y)\)
+In the following we will make use of the energy-momentum tensor \(T^E(X,Y)\), which is given by